 It's important to note that the Yellow and Blue lines of the Metro systems south of Ronald Reagan National Airport are closed until Labor Day 2019.
 The Washington Metropolitan Area Transit Authority (WMATA) is supplying multiple bus shuttle solutions from Alexandria Metro stops.

 Popular and Convenient Hotels in Alexandria

 For those looking to spend more than a couple of nights in Alexandria, the Residence Inn Old Town is an easy pick.
-Extended stays are their speciality, providing kitchens and spacious rooms to evoke a home-like setting.
-The location to several amenities marks the hotel convenient for daily life.
+Extended stays are their specialty, providing kitchens and spacious rooms to evoke a home-like setting.
+The location to several amenities marks the hotel as convenient for daily life.
 For groceries, Whole Foods is within walking distance, and a park is right outside the hotel’s front door for dog walks.